someobserver/recurgence/architects/einstein.md

 ---

 Albert Einstein described the universe.

-Then he bent the description of *description* until meaning curved into view.
+Then he bent the description *of description* until meaning curved into view.

-He showed us that every model contains its **observer**.
+He showed us every model contains its **observer**.
 That describing the world is to **participate in it**.
-That constraint is not limitation—***it’s what gives reality shape.***
+That constraint is not limitation:

-And then, quietly, like a violin in an empty hall,
+***it’s what gives reality shape.***

-Einstein himself modeled that very truth into being.
+And then, quietly, like a violin in an empty hall, Einstein himself modeled that very truth into being.

 ## The Curvature of Observation